skypjack/uvw/README.md

 Initialization is usually performed under the hood and can be even passed over, as far as handles are created using the `Loop::resource` member function.<br/>
 On the other side, handles keep themselves alive until one explicitly closes them.
-Because of that, memory usage will grow up if users simply forget about a handle.<br/>
+Because of that, memory usage will grow if users simply forget about a handle.<br/>
 Therefore the rule quickly becomes *always close your handles*.
 It's as simple as calling the `close` member function on them.